Murder charge for Ohio deputy in Casey Goodson Jr. shooting

-COLUMBUS, Ohio — The Ohio sheriff's deputy who fatally shot Casey Goodson Jr. in the back five times was charged Thursday with murder in an encounter that led to racial justice protests, yet is still largely unexplained and involved no body camera or dash cam footage.
+COLUMBUS, Ohio — The Ohio sheriff's deputy who shot Casey Goodson Jr. in the back five times was charged with murder Thursday, as Goodson's family also filed a federal civil rights lawsuit and the now-retired deputy publicly shared details of what happened from his perspective for the first time.

-The fatal shooting of Goodson, who was Black, took place in Columbus on Dec.
-4 while Jason Meade, a white 17-year member of the Franklin County Sheriff's Office, was finishing an unsuccessful search for a fugitive as part of his work for a U.S. Marshals Service task force.
+The December 2020 shooting of Goodson, who was Black, by longtime deputy Jason Meade, who is white, led to protests in Columbus and many lingering questions, in part because the killing wasn't recorded on body or dash camera footage.

-Goodson was not the subject of the fugitive search.
-U.S. Marshal Peter Tobin initially said Meade, who has since retired, confronted Goodson after Goodson drove by and waved a gun at the deputy, but he later withdrew those comments, saying they'd been based on "insufficient information."
+Meade's lawyer says the deputy fired when Goodson pointed a gun at him.
+Goodson's family has never denied that Goodson might have been carrying a gun, but has noted he also had a license to carry a firearm.

-Tobin also said Meade was "not performing a mission" for the marshals at the time of the shooting.
+Goodson's family says Goodson was opening the door to his grandmother's house holding a bag of sandwiches at the time he was shot.
+Investigators said a gun was recovered from the scene but have not provided further details.

-Relatives say Goodson was opening the door to his grandmother's house at the time he was shot.
-Officials said that a gun was recovered from the scene but have not provided further details.
+Goodson's mother, Tamala Payne, said she was "overwhelmed with joy" at word of the indictment Thursday.

-The family has said Goodson had a sandwich, not a gun, in his hand.
-But even if Goodson had been carrying a gun, the family has reiterated, he had a license to do so.
-The family planned a news conference Thursday.
+"It's been a year of sadness, it's been a year of grief, it's been a year of pain," Payne said at a late morning news conference, surrounded by several relatives.
+"But I know that every day of this year, that my family and I wake up and just fight for what's right."

 The Franklin County coroner said in March that Goodson had been shot five times in the back.